elemojrise/Robot_Learning_master/README.md

 1) Log in on Idun with: ssh username@idun-login1.hpc.ntnu.no
 2) Start using the gpu-s with: srun --nodes=1 --partition=GPUQ --gres=gpu:8 --time=02:00:00 --pty bash
 3) Use your custom .sif file and make a singularity container with: singularity shell --nv file_name.sif
-4) Run: pip install -r requrements.txt
+4) Run: pip install -r requirements.txt
 5) You are now able to train your robots with mujoco environment good luck